BitcoinDesign/Guide/guide/getting-started/why-design-for-bitcoin.md

 ## Join a global community

-Design and build experiences with friends and strangers.
-[Participate]({{ '/contribute/' | relative_url }}) in or even help lead one of the fastest-growing design ecosystems in the world.
+Design and build experiences with friends and community.
+[Participate]({{ '/join/' | relative_url }}) in or even help lead one of the fastest-growing design ecosystems in the world.

 ---